-7. Moving Joint-Owned Units ("JOUs") Between Markets.
+7. Moving Jointly-Owned Units ("JOUs") Between Markets.

-The RTOs will develop a joint approach using best practices to provide market participants who own joint-owned units (JOUs are generation assets jointly owned by PJM and Midwest ISO market participants) with the ability to sell their share of generation into the day-ahead and real-time market in either the market where the JOU owner is a market participant, or the market where the JOU physically exists.
-In order to pursue this approach, there may be issues that need to be resolved to provide the ultimate flexibility that this initiative is designed to address and which stakeholders have requested.
+The RTOs developed a joint approach using best practices to provide market participants who own jointly-owned units (JOUs are generation assets jointly owned by PJM and Midwest ISO market participants) with the ability to sell their share of generation into the day-ahead and real-time market in either the market where the JOU owner is a market participant, or the market where the JOU physically exists.

-Both the Midwest ISO and PJM will need to make other changes based on the analysis of treatment of these units.
-These include changes to procedures, manuals, and systems to accommodate the modifications found in the analysis and include items such as accommodating treatment of JOUs in the calculation of ramp, reserves, etc.
+Both the Midwest ISO and PJM made other changes based on the analysis of treatment of these units.
+These included changes to procedures, manuals, and systems to accommodate the modifications found in the analysis and include items, such as accommodating treatment of JOUs in the calculation of ramp, reserves, etc.

-This initiative was previously introduced by the RTOs' stakeholders because aligning the treatment of JOUs between RTOs makes sense, regardless of the joint and common market stakeholder process, and the costs are not significant.
-The ability of market participants to choose in which markets the output of their units is sold and take advantage of price differentials that may exist at these units' buses will benefit both the participants and the markets as a whole.10
+This initiative was previously introduced by the RTOs' stakeholders because aligning the treatment of JOUs between RTOs makes sense, regardless of the joint and common market stakeholder process.
+The ability of market participants to choose in which markets the output of their units is sold and take advantage of price differentials that may exist at these units' buses will benefit both the participants and the markets as a whole.

-The initial step in this initiative is to allow owners of JOUs, where individual shares of those units are already pseudo-tied into the RTO and the owner of such share is a market participant, to adjust the pseudo-tie value.
-This would leave that share of the output of the unit in the RTO where the unit is physically located.
+This initiative allows owners of JOUs, where individual shares of those units are already pseudo-tied into the RTO and the owner of such share is a market participant, to adjust the pseudo-tie value.
+This leaves that share of the output of the unit in the RTO where the unit is physically located.
 The RTOs completed the final test on March 31, 2006.
+In addition, the RTOs have completed their implementation and the functionality is currently being utilized.